 Let’s start with the three most often used separator symbols:

 The bar is my go to separator in many cases for reasons explained throughout this article.
-In short, it is more visually striking in search engine results links (in my opinion), it uses fewer pixels than a dash (more on that lower in the article), and it clearly does what it intends, which is to separate words or phrases from each other.
+In short, it is more visually striking in search engine results links (in my opinion).
+Bars use fewer pixels than dashes (more on that lower in the article), and clearly do what they intend: which is to separate words or phrases from each other.

 The dash, more formally known as a hyphen, is my second most used separator.
 It also clearly separates words or phrases, and looks pretty good in search results.
 Where I typically use a bar to separate brand names from other keywords, I usually use hyphens a bit differently.
 It’s common to have three sections in a title tag (space permitting).
 One being the brand name, and if the other two sections are some how hierarchically related, I tend to use dashes.